 The holidays are here!
 You want to be excited, you want to go all-in, but…what do you do when your spouse is deployed?
-When they are off in Iraq, Afghanistan, Africa, or some other part of the world too many miles from where you are?
+When they are off to some other part of the world too many miles from where you are?
 What do you do when you just don’t feel like doing Christmas?
 When you just don’t feel like setting anything up?
 When you just want the holidays to be over so you will be closer to homecoming and seeing your spouse again?

 When your spouse is deployed during this time of year, the holidays don’t always feel like the holidays.
 You might want to skip them altogether, or just wish away time to the new year when the holidays are over.
 You might not be feeling like you even have much to celebrate.
 But you do.